Michael Blauensteiner

 Michael Blauensteiner (born 11 February 1995) is an Austrian professional footballer who plays as a defender.

 Career

 Club career

-Player belong to Austria Wien.
+Blauensteiner belongs to Austria Wien.
 He was loaned to TSV Hartberg, later to Sepsi OSK Sfântu Gheorghe.
 In July 2019, he was loaned out to Lithuanian Sūduva Marijampolė for the rest of 2019.
 After returning, he was registered for Austrias' reserve team, Young Violets.

 On 15 July 2020, he agreed on a one-year contract with SKN St. Pölten.

 Personal life

 Blauensteiner was born in Austria to an Austrian father and Cuban mother.